mayrmt/tutorial_block_preconditioning_in_4C/solid_mechanics/part_I.md

 - Configuration of the preconditioner:

-  - Overlap at processor boundaries: `"Overlap"` defines the overlap at processor boundaries (`0` = no overlap, larger values results in larger overlap)
+  - Overlap at processor boundaries: `"Overlap"` defines the overlap at processor boundaries (`0` = no overlap, larger values results in larger overlap) [Range: 0 - 2]
-  - Fill-in: `"fact: level-of-fill"` defines the allowed fill-in (larger values result in a better approximation, however a more expensive setup procedure)
+  - Fill-in: `"fact: level-of-fill"` defines the allowed fill-in (larger values result in a better approximation, however a more expensive setup procedure) [Range: 0 - 3]

 - Mesh (to be set in `solid.4C.yaml`)